GISerDaiShaoqing/Note-of-Applied-Statistics-with-R/README.md

 # Note-of-Applied-Statistics-with-R
 This is some note of Applied Statistics with R which comes from my course "Applied Statistics" at this term.
-The Note includes 14 Chapters
+The Note includes 14 Chapters.

 #### Chapter 1 Introduction
 #### Chapter 2 Data Collection